-The Board, based on the advice of the Actuary, certifies that, as at 31 March 2018, the market value of the net assets exceeded the total value of vested benefits.
+The Board, based on the advice of the Actuary, certifies that, as at 31 March 2018, the market value of the net assets of the Scheme was approximately equal to the amount that would have been payable if all members transferred out of the Scheme on that date but was less than the amount that would have been payable if all contributors retired on that date.
 The amounts are shown in note 12 to the financial statements.